arielsei/DataVisFinalProject/README.md

 bash start.sh
 ```

-Now open your web browser (preferably Google Chrome) and in the address bar enter: `localhost:8000`.
+Now open your web browser (preferably Google Chrome with a resolution of 1920x108p)
+and in the address bar enter: `localhost:8000`.

 ## Map Interactions